4 min read

 X <- matrix(rnorm(P*N, mean=1:P, sd=sqrt(1:P)), nrow=N)

-Next, I need the indexes of some sample pairs.
+Next, I need the indexes of some sample pairs which will be used to calculate squared error: the subject of the optimisation.

 I <- I[I[,1] > I[,2],]